NosefU/go-tg/README.md

 ### Interceptors

 Interceptors are used to modify or process the request before it is sent to the server and the response before it is returned to the caller.
-It's like a [[tgb.Middleware](https://pkg.go.dev/github.com/nosefu/go-tg/tgb#Middleware)], but for outgoing requests.
+It's like a [[tgb.GlobalMiddlewareFunc](#tgbglobalmiddlewarefunc)], but for outgoing requests.

 All interceptors should be registered on the client before the request is made.